MudrikaJoshi/intersession-2020-tharmeega/docs/index.md

 # Tharmeega's Webpage

-Welcome to my project page for *INSPIRE 1A03:* _**Electronics for the Rest of Us!**_ I'll use this page to describe and showcase my work throughout the module using text and media.
-Keep scrolling to view my deliverables.
+Welcome to my project page for *INSPIRE 1A03:* _**Electronics for the Rest of Us!**_ I'll use this page to describe and showcase my work and progress throughout the module using text and media.
+Keep scrolling to view my deliverables: here you'll find reflections, summaries, and device descriptions!

 <!--
 Welcome to your project page for Electronics for the Rest of Us.
 You'll use this page to describe and showcase your work throughout the module.